Mexico's ruling party closes ranks around candidate

 Vazquez Mota is battling to close a wide gap with front-runner Enrique Pena Nieto from the opposition Institutional Revolutionary Party, or PRI, which ruled Mexico for most of the 20th century.

-The former congresswoman and Cabinet member - acknowledging fumbles in the first official days of the race - held a packed news conference flanked by the PAN party chairman and more than two dozen strategists and organizers, including many close to President Felipe Calderon.
+The former congresswoman and Cabinet member held a packed news conference flanked by the PAN party chairman and more than two dozen strategists and organizers, including many close to President Felipe Calderon.

 Cordero joined Vazquez Mota on Monday as a new strategist for the campaign, and Calderon’s sister, Luisa Maria Calderon, was put in charge of the get-out-the-vote effort in the president’s home state of Michoacan.